 You’ll be most welcome if you monitor your dog’s interactions with other dogs, e.g. don’t let them ‘play’ with another dog to the point of harassment.
 Be cautious with dogs on leash who might not appreciate a strange, loose dog rushing up.
 You might need to begin with your dog on leash until he/she is a bit more settled and/or reliably comes when called.

-Here’s some of our very favourite Canberra off leash dog meeting places to get you started.
+Some of our very favourite Canberra off leash dog meeting places are described below.
 Each provides extensive off leash walking.
 Most have natural borders or low fencing on two or more sides (although bear in mind that, unlike fenced dog parks, a determined dog can still run onto a road).
 And there’s off street parking for those who don’t live within walking distance.
 Most importantly, the regulars are really lovely people with very friendly dogs!

 Reid Oval – park off Elimatta Street